Serhioromano/bootstrap-tags/README.md

 html     | No       | If not set `text` will be used.
 This property is used to display in typeahead suggestions. num      | No       | If set, number will be shown after the text. url      | No       | If set, text will be as link.
 Not that there is `tag_link_target` option.
-Eg. `$('#bs-tags').tags({tag_link_target:"_blank"});`
+Eg. `$('#bs-tags').tags({tag_link_target:"_blank"});` title    | No       | Title will create Bootstrap tooltip.
+It will be used only if `url` property exists.

 ## Options